Same-sex marriages (SSM) in Canada

 The Charter takes precedence over the various marriage

 acts.
-There were good legal grounds that the Canadian courts
+There were strong legal grounds that the Canadian courts

 would eventually declare the existing federal and provincial marriage